stableprinter/brand/README.md

 When Jenkins builds a new app:

 1. Checks out the repository branch matching the company name
-2. **Performs health checks**: Validates all required fields in JSON files and verifies all asset files exist
-3. Reads the JSON configuration file (staging.json or production.json)
+2. Reads the JSON configuration file (staging.json or production.json)
-4. Copies assets from `asset/<environment>/` to the app project
+3. Copies assets from `asset/<environment>/` to the app project
-5. Applies configuration values (bundle IDs, colors, API endpoints, etc.)
+4. Applies configuration values (bundle IDs, colors, API endpoints, etc.)
-6. Uses signing keys referenced in the configuration
+5. Uses signing keys referenced in the configuration
-7. Builds and packages the app with the company's branding
+6. Builds and packages the app with the company's branding

-**Note**: If health checks fail (missing fields or files), Jenkins will automatically ping the repository owner and halt the build process.

-## Best Practices

-- **Branch Naming**: Use clear, consistent naming (e.g., `acme-corp`, `tech-solutions-inc`)
-- **Asset Organization**: Keep assets organized by environment (staging/production)
-- **Complete Configuration**: All fields in JSON files must be populated - there are no optional fields
-- **Complete Assets**: Ensure all required asset files are present in the appropriate directories
-- **Version Control**: Commit all assets and configurations to the repository
-- **Documentation**: Update this README if adding new configuration fields or changing the structure

 ## Health Checks & Validation